-We use Purple Mash to aide in the delivery of the Computing curriculum.
-Lesson are delivered through the online platform.
+We use the Durham Model to aide in the delivery of the Computing curriculum.
+Lessons are delivered through a range of websites and Microsoft Office.
 Lessons are practical using the desktop PC’s, tablets and can also be in the classroom where appropriate.
 Children work independently, in pairs and in groups.
 Each class has a half termly computing week.

 "At Eppleton, we aim to ensure our children have the knowledge and skills to prepare them for our ever widening technological world".

-Teacher use the Long-term planning from the Durham Model.
+Teachers use the Long-term planning from the Durham Model.
 We have used this model to plan bespoke units of work, within these we have planned individual lessons.
-Where children may have gaps, ‘Crash Courses’ for most units are utilised to help to plug these gaps.
-There are year group specific progression documents which also link to Purple Mash and therefore the National Curriculum.
+Where children may have gaps, teacher are able to use the progression document to plug these gaps.
+There are year group specific progression documents which also link to the Durham Model and therefore the National Curriculum.

 Online safety is taught across the school.
-Each year group has a specific unit to teach.
+Each year group have specific units to teach.
 We also take part in Online Safety week and Internet Safety Day.
 Staff have a duty to ensure that children are safe online and that they continuously teach this within every lesson.
-Online Safety is also planned into out SMSC curriculum through our weekly Breakout sessions.
-We also teach the importance of online safety through the KidSafe programme we teach across each year group.
+Online Safety is also planned into out Breakout curriculum through our Breakout Sessions.

 "Children at Eppleton are given the tools to keep them selves safe whilst online through regular Online Safety and Digital Literacy Lessons".